ionos-cloud/cluster-api-provider-ionoscloud/docs/quickstart.md

 Before you can use CAPIC, you need to have the following prerequisites:

 * A Kubernetes cluster which can run the required providers for CAPIC.
 * An image, which is used to create the Kubernetes cluster.
-This image should be available in the IONOS Cloud data center where you want to create the cluster.
+This image has to be available in the IONOS Cloud location of the datacenter where you want to create the Kubernetes cluster.
   * The image can be built via [image-builder](https://github.com/kubernetes-sigs/image-builder)
-    * It must be built as a raw qemu image.
+    * It must be built as a raw QEMU image.
 Refer to the [custom image](./custom-image.md) documentation for more information.
 * clusterctl, which can be installed via the [official documentation](https://cluster-api.sigs.k8s.io/user/quick-start.html#install-clusterctl).
 * A datacenter in IONOS Cloud where you want to create the Kubernetes cluster.